Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: III. Effective Hamiltonian of the 1D Spin-imbalanced attractive Fermi gas

 For weak interaction ($|g_{1\perp}|\ll1$), we can treat $H_{SG}$ as a perturbation in Hamiltonian~\eqref{Hamaltonian_perturbation}.
 In order to avoid presenting much mathematical calculation, here we just summarize the key results of the RG analysis.
 More detailed calculation is provided in the appendix.
 Consider a two-point correlation function of the field operator $\phi_{1}(\bm{r})$

 where $\bm{r}\equiv(x,u_0\tau)$ is the space-time coordinate in the imaginary time Heisenberg picture, $u_0$ is a velocity, and $\hat{T}_{\tau} $ is the time order operator.
 Expanding perturbatively the correlation function up to the second order, we find that it exhibits a power-law form $R(\bm{r})\sim |\bm{r}| ^{-K_{eff}}$.
-Crucially, the exponent $K_{eff}$, which reflects the low-energy properties of the system, must remain independent of the cutoff parameter $\alpha$ in order to avoid a divergence.
+Crucially, the exponent $K_{eff}$, which reflects the low-energy properties of the system, must remain independent of the cutoff parameter $\alpha$, which is a extra induced parameter in order to avoid a divergence.
 That is, if we scale the cutoff $\alpha=\alpha_{0}e^{l}$ to $\alpha_{0}e^{l+\Delta l}$, $K_{eff}$ should remain the same.
 This allows us to obtain the following RG equations:

 where $y_{1\perp}\equiv g_{1\perp}/(2\pi u_0)$, $\bm{\epsilon}\equiv2\delta k_{F}\alpha_{0}$, and $J_{0}(x)$ is the zero-order Bessel function.
 The oscillatory nature of this function, induced by the real-space sharp cutoff \cite{Schulz:1983}, is unimportant here.
 Note that $J_{0}(x)\approx 1$ for $x<1$ and decays rapidly to zero for $x>1$, so $J_{0}(\bm{\epsilon})$ in Eq.\eqref{renormalization_equation} can be approximated by the unit step function $\theta(1-\bm{\epsilon})$.
 For $\bm{\epsilon}<1$ or $\delta k_F<1/(2\alpha_0)$, $ \theta(1-\bm{\epsilon})=1$, the renormalization equation resembles the spin-balanced case: $y_{1\perp}$ flows to 0 for repulsive interaction but to infinity for attractive ones \cite{Giamarchi:2004}.
 For $\bm{\epsilon}>1$ or $\delta k_F>1/(2\alpha_0)$, thus $ \theta(1-\bm{\epsilon})=0$, $y_{1\perp}$ always flows to 0 such that the sine-Gordon term is irrelevant \cite{Giamarchi:1988,Giamarchi:1991,Schulz:1983}, and the system is described by the two-component Luttinger liquid with $H=H_1+H_2$.
 This can be understood as follows: the original cosine term in $H_{SG}$ given by $ \cos \left( 2\sqrt{2}\phi_{s}-2\delta k_F x \right)$ is negligible for large $\delta k_F$ due to the rapid oscillation, while reducing to the spin-balanced case for small $\delta k_F$ \cite{Giamarchi:2004}.